Are you looking to profit from each way bets and extra place offers?

 The basics are simple:

-If your horse, or golfer, finishes in the ‘extra’ place being offered by a bookmaker, you win both your back bet and your lay bet for a huge payout.
+If your horse, or golfer, finishes in the extra place, you win both your back bet and your lay bet for a huge payout (relative to the size of your stake).

 The way this is worked out is really easy:

-You take the each way part of your stake (£10 in the example above) and then you take your odds and divide them by 4 — because in this example the bookmaker is paying 1/4 odds.
+You take the each-way part of your stake (£20 in the example above) and then you take your odds and divide them by 4 — because in this example the bookmaker is paying 1/4 odds.

 It’s much easier to divide the odds in their fractional format — 20/1 is 5/1, which becomes 6.0.